Nepal family holds out hope for son taken hostage by Hamas – DW – 07/25/2024

 Every morning, schoolteacher Mahananda Joshi walks for hours through his remote village in western Nepal to find a corner where his phone picks up a signal.

-When he finds a connection, he scrolls through multiple international news portals, hoping for news about a cease-fire between Israel and Hamas in Gaza.
+When he finds a connection, he scrolls through multiple international news portals, hoping for news about a cease-fire between Israel and the militant Hamas group in Gaza.

 "I keep my mobile volume high even while I am teaching in class or trying to take nap during the night.
 I don't sleep.
 I fear missing a single call," he told DW.